 Description: Meetup bridges online networking and in-person networking.
-You can find groups of people with similar interests in your area, and join their local meetings (called “meetups”).
-There are a variety of groups in Meetup, based on hobbies, professional interests, academic interests, and more.
+You can find groups of people with similar interests in your area and join their local meetings (called “meetups”).
+Meetup has various groups based on hobbies, professional interests, academic interests, and more.
 It’s a great place to network and get to know people.

 Who uses it: In-person networkers, hobbyists, people looking for friends

 You can find me on meetup here: https://www.meetup.com/members/13881451/